Mission of the

 of and visitors to the Everett-Bellevue-Seattle-Tacoma urban region.

-region for the past two decades.
+Puget Sound region for the past three decades.
 We believe there are many substantial improvements in our

 regional transportation systems and services that must be made, some of which are

-encompassed in the RTA Phase I (10 years originally, now 13 years) Transit Plan adopted by
+encompassed in the 1996 RTA Phase I Transit Plan (covering 10 years originally,

-the voters.
-Other improvements we favor would be possible only if the RTA Plan is amended.
+the voters, and now Phase II, known as ST2.
+Other improvements we favor would be possible only if the

 This web site is designed to give Puget Sound citizens the opportunity to participate